35up/js-sdk/README.md

 <script type="text/javascript" src="http://cdn.35up.com/35up-js-sdk.js"></script>
 ```

-In this case all the api will be available from the global object
+In this case all the API will be available from the global object
 `thirtyFiveUp`